shubhitms/Malloc/README.txt

 #####################################################################
 # CS:APP Malloc Lab
-# Handout files for students
 ######################################################################

 ***********
 Main Files:
 ***********

+mm.c
+	Bulk of the code for the malloc implementation.

 mdriver
-        Once you've run make, run ./mdriver to test your solution.
+        After running make, run ./mdriver to test the implementation.

 traces/
-	Directory that contains the trace files that the driver uses to test your solution.
-Files orners.rep, short2.rep, and malloc.rep are tiny trace files that you can use for debugging correctness.
+	Directory that contains the trace files that the driver uses to test the implementation.
+Files orners.rep, short2.rep, and malloc.rep are tiny trace files that are used for debugging correctness.

 **********************************
 Other support files for the driver